wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MigrationStrategy.md

 >     /bin/sh ./RemoveApplicationBranding.sh www.nuocial.uk /home/bob/scratch

-- Make sure dba.dat dbe.dat and dbp.dat (and for moodle dbt.dat) files are present and correct and remove any configuration files for example /home/bob/scratch/configuration.php for joomla or /home/bob/scratch/wp-config.php for wordpress
+- Make sure dba.dat dbe.dat and dbp.dat (and for drupal dbt.dat) files are present and correct you can read more [here](https://www.wintersys-projects.uk/Agile%20Deployment%20Toolkit/Deployment/WebrootApplicationDatas).

+- Remove any configuration files for example /home/bob/scratch/configuration.php for joomla or /home/bob/scratch/wp-config.php for wordpress

 - Create a private repository with your git provider